Australia

 Puncte forte

-• Geographic proximity to dynamic Asian economies, member of RCEP
+• Geographic proximity to dynamic Asian economies, member of Regional Comprehensive Economic Partnership (RCEP)

 • Richly endowed with mineral resources